Phoenix Union High School District: 1990s and 2000s

-In 1999, Cesar Chavez High School opened its doors, becoming the first Phoenix Union High School to be built in 27 years.
+In 1999, Cactus Canyon High School opened its doors (initially named Cesar Chavez High School), becoming the first Phoenix Union High School to be built in 27 years.
 Another comprehensive high school, Betty H. Fairfax High School, opened in 2007.

 The 2000s also saw the building of a number of specialty schools.
 Suns-Diamondbacks Education Academy (since renamed Linda Abril Educational Academy), a school for at-risk students, was established in 2001.
 Franklin Police and Fire High School, a first-of-its-kind public safety-oriented school, opened in 2007.
 Bioscience High opened in 2006.

 2010s

 The district was considering whether to open another high school as other high schools were above capacity.

 2020s

 The district chose to enact a mask mandate in 2021, during the COVID-19 pandemic in Arizona even though Governor of Arizona Doug Ducey signed a ban against mask mandates on June 30.

+Following allegations of sexual abuse made against Cesar Chavez in March 2026, the district voted to rename Cesar Chavez High School as part of a broader city initiative to remove Chavez's name from public places.
+The school will temporarily be known as Champions Circle High School, keeping the CCHS initialism, until a permanent name can be decided.